Here’s the fact:

 Now about Mighty:

-The user interface of Mighty Networks feels quite unintuitive.
+The user interface of Mighty Networks is hard to use and confusing.

 Oversized UI elements